 - You may need an hour or less depending on your internet speed for the entire upgrade procedure.

 - Furthermore, you might not see the option to upgrade right after the release of a new version.
-Upgrades roll out in bunch and it may take a few days before you get it.
+Upgrades roll out in bunches and it may take a few days before you get it.
 You may force an upgrade though.

 The upgrade to 22.04 is available from 20.04 and 21.10.

 For any other version, you’ll have to go for a fresh installation.

 Check your Ubuntu version to ensure that you are using 20.04 or 21.10: